 - Seeking Comfort

 Most dogs that are experiencing fireworks anxiety will tremble and try to hide away behind furniture or under a table.
 If they are very frightened, they may urinate, or run away.
-In some cases, dogs become destructive when they are frightened.
+In some cases, dogs become destructive when they feel anxiety.
 They may chew on furniture, or claw at carpets.

 What Is CBD and How Does It Work?

 Early research into the use of CBD to treat anxiety in dogs and in humans has been very promising.
-CBD, or cannabidiol, is a compound that is extracted from the cannabis hemp plants.
+CBD, or cannabidiol, is a compound that manufacturers extract from the cannabis hemp plants.
 It is a type of cannabinoid that has many potential medical benefits.
-Unlike tetrahydrocannabinol (THC), which is another cannabinoid found in cannabis plants, CBD does not cause a high.
+Unlike tetrahydrocannabinol (THC), which is another cannabinoid from the cannabis plant, CBD does not cause a high.
 It is non-psychoactive, and it is non-toxic.

 CBD is believed to work with a receptor in the brain called a CB1 receptor.
-This is one of two types of cannabinoid receptors currently known to exist in the body.
+This is one of two types of cannabinoid receptors that exist in the body.
 There are cannabinoid receptors throughout the body in what is known as the endocannabinoid system.
 The endocannabinoid system regulates many of the body’s natural functions.

 Research is still ongoing, but results to date have been very promising.
 This has led to suggestions that CBD could provide a new treatment for anxiety.
 A study was conducted on a young girl who had post-traumatic stress disorder.
 The girl’s symptoms were greatly reduced when she was given CBD oil for her anxiety.
-Animal studies have produced similar results.
+Many animal studies show similar results.

 It has long been known that CBD relaxes and calms people and animals.
-It is only recently, though, studies into the full effects of cannabinoids have been conducted.
+However, recently though, studies into the full effects of cannabinoids have been conducted.
 It has been discovered that CBD alters the levels of serotonin.
 Low levels of serotonin are linked to both anxiety and depression.

 How to Calm My Dog with Cannabidiol?